yiyiliao/deep_marching_cubes/README.md

     ./val.sh point $DATA_DIR $OUTPUT_DIR $MODEL_FILE

-During validation, the predicted mesh will be saved in .off files, the 2D visualization results are skipped for efficiency consideration.
+During validation, the predicted mesh will be saved as .off files, the 2D visualization results are skipped for efficiency consideration.

 ## 3D Shape Prediction from Occupancy Grid